The Best Antivirus for Macs 2025

 In the past, hackers targeted Windows machines more often than Macs simply because there were more of them.
 Today, our Macs are fair game for the worst viruses and you need more than a built-in firewall to stay safe.

 We tested the top antivirus software for Macs for hundreds of hours, bombarding them with malware.
-Every name on our short list performed well, but our top pick, TotalAV (starting at $39 per year), stood out for its price, safety, and user experience.
+Every name on our short list performed well, but Norton particularly excelled for its all-around (device and online) protections.
+Meanwhile, Aura outperformed the others through its excellent customer support, and TotalAV gave us impressive value with a low starting price.
+Keep reading for the rest of our top picks.

 Mac Tip: Before we slap on any kind of extra protection for our Macs, we always install the latest security updates.
 Whether you do this manually or automatically, we recommend you start here.